 - Vending Machines

 Upper halls are closed until 7:55 a.m. unless a student has an appointment with a teacher.
 Upper halls are closed during lunches.
 Students are not permitted in the halls during class periods unless they are accompanied by a teacher or have a hall pass from a teacher.
 Students should not request a hall pass unless it is an emergency situation.
 A hall pass may only be used by one student at a time.
 Student behavior in the halls needs to be appropriate including no running or rough play.
-No food or drinks, except for water with a screw tight lid, are allowed in the halls or classrooms.
-All food must be consumed in the cafeteria.
+No food or drinks, except for water with a screw tight lid, are allowed in the halls, classrooms or carpeted areas.
+All food must be consumed in authorized areas of the school.

-The state of Utah has legislated (Utah Statutory Code 53A-11-301) that all children enrolled in a public, private, charter or parochial school MUST have an immunization record that documents all required vaccines received.
+The state of Utah has legislated (Utah Statutory Code 53A-11-301) that all children enrolled in a public, private, charter or parochial school MUST have an immunization record that document all required vaccines received.
 Immunizations must be given by a licensed physician or representative of the County Health Department.
 Students will not be allowed to register until legal immunization requirements have been met.
-Students will be excluded from school if they do not have their immunizations up-to-date.
+Students will be excluded from school if they do not have their immunizations up to date.
 A school cannot conditionally admit students if they are missing vaccines that do not meet the definition for conditional admission (i.e. Tdap).

 Library hours are from 7:45 am to 3:15 pm.
 Students may check out up to five books for two weeks at any one time.
 Fines on overdue books will be assessed, after a grace period of one week, following the due date.
 Fines are ten cents per day, per overdue book.
 Weekends and school holidays are not included.
 The fine for a lost book will be the replacement cost of the book.
 If an overdue fine has accrued and the book is returned, the student is still responsible for the assessed fine.